-Continue reading “Kinglake Grand Designs – Commercial Case Study using SoNick batteries”
+Continue reading “Kinglake Grand Designs – Domestic Case Study using SoNick batteries”

 Lithium-ion battery storage devices – including Tesla Powerwalls and other products – may be effectively banned from being installed inside homes and garages in Australia under new guidelines being drafted by Standards Australia.